etiennecollin/dockerfiles/ift3355-macos-compilation/README.md

    - This added line is only for cross-compiling the code.
 To run the code in the Docker container, simply comment out this line.
 3. Now, to compile the project, run: `./run.sh ./build.sh` from the root of the homework.
 4. Similarily, to execute the code from the container, run: `./run.sh ./build/RAY <...>` from the root of the homework.

+The `./run.sh` script is used to run shell commands/scripts inside the docker container.